GenericMappingTools/gmt/doc/rst/source/gmtregress.rst

 Optional Arguments
 ------------------

-.. |Add_intables| unicode:: 0x20 .. just an invisible code
+.. |Add_intables| replace:: The first two columns are expected to contain the required *x* and *y* data.
+Depending on your **-W** and **-E** settings we may expect an additional 1-3 columns with error estimates of one of both of the data coordinates, and even their correlation.
 .. include:: explain_intables.rst_
-   The first two columns are expected to contain the required *x* and *y* data.
-Depending on your **-W** and **-E** settings we may expect an additional 1-3 columns with error estimates of one of both of the data coordinates, and even their correlation.

 **-A**\ *min*\ /*max*\ /*inc*
     Instead of determining a best-fit regression we explore the full range of regressions.